Catherine McKenna: Minister of Infrastructure and Communities

 After the 2019 federal election, McKenna was appointed as the minister of infrastructure and communities in November 2019.
 The same month, she was the keynote speaker at the Federation of Canadian Municipalities conference.
 As Minister of Infrastructure and Communities, she made historic investments in public transit and green infrastructure, leveraged private sector investment through the Canada Infrastructure Bank, and led the development of Canada’s first National Infrastructure Assessment to drive to net-zero emissions by 2050.

-In 2019, McKenna was provided with an Royal Canadian Mounted Police security detail over verbal harassment issues.
+In 2019, McKenna was provided with a Royal Canadian Mounted Police security detail over verbal harassment issues.
 On October 24, 2019, her office was defaced with a misogynistic slur.

 In a March 2021 report, the Auditor General of Canada, Karen Hogan, criticized McKenna's ministry for its incomprehensive and inconsistent reporting.
 The auditor-general found that the ministry could not account for over 8,500 projects and $92 billion in government investment.
 McKenna stated that it was something that needed to be fixed and she understood that "Canadians must be able to see the benefits of their hard-earned tax dollars."

 In late June 2021, McKenna announced she would not seek re-election to her seat in Parliament.
 Following the 2021 federal election, she was succeeded as MP by Yasir Naqvi, a Liberal who served as the attorney general of Ontario in the provincial government of Kathleen Wynne.